 But around 100 million years ago, for reasons still largely unknown to us, the great ammonite dynasty began to dwindle.
-It was once thought that the very last of them died out in the cataclysmic extinction event 66 million years ago that also heralded the demise of the dinosaurs, although we now know that one or two varieties lingered on a little longer before finally dying out.
+It was once thought that the very last of them died out in the cataclysmic extinction event 66 million years ago that also heralded the demise of the dinosaurs, although we now suspect that one or two varieties lingered on for a little longer.

 Today, almost all cephalopods (including the octopuses, squid and cuttlefish) have lost their external shells, allowing them to be fast, agile predators.
 One small group, however, has retained them.
 They are the odd ones out in the family – the nautiluses.

 Nautiluses were once very common, but only six species survive today.
 They, like many of the extinct ammonites, have spiral-shaped, compartmentalised shells, and what was once the molluscan foot has divided into a bristling mass of up to 90 short, grasping tentacles that are very sensitive to taste.
 But whereas ammonite shells were corrugated or covered in spikes, the shell of a nautilus is mostly smooth, pearly, and lustrous.